 - What if our data protection practices don’t meet our usual standards or our response to information rights requests take longer during the pandemic?
 The ICO has made clear that it won’t penalise organisations for prioritising other areas or adapting their approach due to limited resources during the pandemic.

-As well as the resources listed above, CBI members are also offering cyber services and resources.
+CBI members are also offering cyber services and resources:

 - Cisco has free remote working tools.
 UK&I Director of Cyber Security Mark Weir joined the webinar and shared some of his top tips for businesses looking to improve their cyber security, including: start with the basics – plan a cyber strategy; think about physical security (for example, if you’re using your laptop on a patio); keep up to date with the latest patches to fix security vulnerabilities